jvmdo/jvmdo/README.md

 ## 📰 About Me

-I am a computer engineering graduate focused in front-end web development with React.js and its ecosystem.
-I spend my free time developing projects using React and vanilla JavaScript, and I enjoy tackling challenges on <a href="https://www.codewars.com/users/jvmdo">CodeWars</a>.
+I am a computer engineering graduate with a strong focus on web development.
+I possess a solid understanding of HTML, CSS, JavaScript, and React.
+While my primary stack is React.js and Node.js and their respective ecosystems, I am fully capable of learning and implementing solutions using other stacks.

-I have a solid understanding of the three foundational languages that make up the front-end web development stack: HTML, CSS, and JavaScript.
-As for React, while I have intermediate-level knowledge of the library, I am constantly expanding my skills and knowledge with each new project I build.
+During my free time, I consistently engage in project development using React, which allows me to continually expand my skills and knowledge.
+Additionally, I find enjoyment in taking on challenges on platforms like <a href="https://www.codewars.com/users/jvmdo">CodeWars</a>, further honing my problem-solving abilities.

 ## 🤓 Stuff I Know